The Employment Law Review: New Zealand

 Employees may form and join trade unions.
 A trade union is an organisation that supports collective rights for employees in the workplace as a collective advocate for those employees by consent.
 The union will represent and negotiate with employers the collective interests of its members.
 A union must have a minimum of 15 members to become incorporated and must register with the Registrar of Unions.

-Unions and their representatives are permitted to enter the workplace for purposes related to union members' employment, union business, or health and safety purposes for non-union members where that person (or persons) has requested the assistance of the union.13 It is only when there is no active collective agreement in place or no collective bargaining that the union must first seek consent to enter the employer's premises, and then the employer must not unreasonably withhold consent.14
+Unions and their representatives are permitted to enter the workplace for purposes concerning union members' employment, union business, or health and safety purposes for non-union members if that person (or persons) has requested the assistance of the union.7 It is only when there is no active collective agreement in place or no collective bargaining that the union must first seek consent to enter the employer's premises, and then the employer must not unreasonably withhold consent.8

-Union members are entitled to attend a minimum of two union meetings per year, which, if during normal working hours, they are entitled to attend without deduction of pay from the employer.
+Union members are entitled to attend a minimum of two union meetings per year, which, if during normal working hours, they are entitled to attend without deduction of pay by the employer.

 i Requirements for registration

-The main piece of legislation in New Zealand regulating personal information is the Privacy Act 1993, which governs the collection, storage and use of personal information.
+The main piece of legislation regulating personal information is the Privacy Act 2020 (updating an earlier 1993 statute), which governs the collection, storage and use of personal information.
 The Privacy Act is intended to protect individual privacy by providing protection for personal information which, under the Act, is defined as 'information about an identifiable individual'.

 At the core of the Privacy Act are a number of information privacy principles (IPPs) that set out the restrictions and rules governing how personal information may be collected, stored and used.
 All employers are required to comply with the IPPs.